Quick answers to your questions

 Terpenes, the aromatic molecules found in plant resins, are responsible for the variety of flavors and odors in cannabis flowers and extracts.
 Terpenes also contribute to some of the medical and physiological benefits of cannabis.
 We test cannabis and hemp for 42 different terpenes, including Eucalyptol, Linalool, and Borneol.
 Learn more about terpenes.

 How do I submit my cannabis and hemp for testing in California?

 How do I submit my cannabis and hemp testing for Oregon?

 What testing is required by the state of California?

-California requires testing in the following: foreign materials, heavy metals, microbiology, moisture content, mold, mycotoxins, pesticides, potency, residual solvents, terpenes, and water activity.
+California requires testing in the following: foreign materials, heavy metals, microbiology, moisture content, mycotoxins, pesticides, potency, residual solvents, terpenes, and water activity.
 Learn more about compliance testing.

 What makes Green Leaf Lab different than other analytical labs that provide cannabis or hemp testing?

 Established in 2011, Green Leaf Lab was the first cannabis analytical laboratory in the nation to be accredited and licensed by a state agency.
 We understand regulated testing and the complexities associated with both cannabis and hemp analytical testing.
 Our lab has the proper quality systems in place and technical capabilities to perform the rigorous testing that is required in this industry.

 Our reports include a “Results at a Glance” page that provides a summary of pass/fail results and comprehensive sections for the following:

 - Potency Analysis and Profile Graph